agalindoc/quantower/README.md

 # quantower
-Indicators and strategies for Quantower trading platform
+Indicators and strategies for Quantower trading platform (C#)